 Support for this program was generously provided by Benjamin and Winifer Cheng.

 Join the conversation online with #BakerCivicSci.

-Jeannette M. Wing, Ph.D., is corporate vice president of Microsoft Research.
+Jeannette M. Wing, Ph.D., is the corporate vice president of Microsoft Research.
 She is a consulting professor of computer science at Carnegie Mellon University, where she twice served as the head of the Computer Science Department.
 She is also an affiliate faculty member in computer science and engineering at the University of Washington.
 From 2007 to 2010, she was the assistant director of the Computer and Information Science and Engineering Directorate at the National Science Foundation.
-Wing's general research interests are in the areas of trustworthy computing, specification and verification, concurrent and distributed systems, programming languages, and software engineering.
+Wing’s general research interests are in the areas of trustworthy computing, specification and verification, concurrent and distributed systems, programming languages, and software engineering.
 Her current interests are in the foundations of security and privacy.
-She is currently chair of the American Academy of Arts and Sciences Section on Information, Computing and Communications, and she serves on the board of trustees for the Institute of Pure and Applied Mathematics.
-She was on the faculty at the University of Southern California, and she has worked at Bell Laboratories, USC/Information Sciences Institute and Xerox Palo Alto Research Laboratories.
+She is currently chair of the American Association for the Advancement of Sciences on Information, Computing and Communications, and she serves on the board of trustees for the Institute of Pure and Applied Mathematics.
+She was on the faculty at the University of Southern California, and she has worked at Bell Laboratories, the USC Information Sciences Institute and Xerox Palo Alto Research Center.
 She received the Computing Research Association’s Distinguished Service Award in 2011 and the Association for Computing Machinery’s Distinguished Service Award in 2014.
+She is also a fellow of the American Academy of Arts and Sciences.
 She received her S.B., S.M. and Ph.D. in computer science from the Massachusetts Institute of Technology.